pujitatirumani1-hue/AI-Assignment-2/Uninformed_Search/README_Comparision.md

 6. Continue this process until all nodes are explored or the goal state is found.

 DFS usually uses less memory than BFS, but it is not guaranteed to find the shortest path.
+# Uniform Cost Search (UCS)

+Uniform Cost Search (UCS) is an uninformed search algorithm used to find the lowest cost path from a starting node to a goal node in a graph or state space.

+Unlike BFS, which expands nodes based on their depth, UCS expands the node with the smallest path cost first.
+This ensures that the algorithm always explores the most promising path in terms of cost.

+## How UCS Works

+1. Start from the initial node.
+2. Add the node to a priority queue with cost 0.
+3. Remove the node with the lowest path cost from the queue.
+4. Check if it is the goal node.
+5. If not, expand the node and add its neighboring nodes to the queue with their updated path costs.
+6. Repeat the process until the goal node is reached.

+Because UCS always selects the node with the lowest cumulative cost, it guarantees finding the optimal solution when all costs are non-negative.

 # Water Jug Problem